-- A driving supervisor is required to meet the 1. following criteria. - hold a current and valid driver's licence (for the class of vehicle in which they are teaching someone how to drive) for at least four years and carry it with them sit in the front passenger seat ensure the vehicle they are supervising in is licensed, roadworthy and has L plates displayed at all times be aware of the rules for learner drivers (includes L and P platers) stay alert and stay off their mobile phone not have a blood alcohol concentration of, or above, 0.05 or be drinking a beverage containing alcohol when supervising.
-If the 🔅 supervisor is subject to a zero BAC limit when driving, they will also be subject to a zero BAC when supervising a learner driver.
+- 1. A driving supervisor is required to meet the following criteria. - hold a current and valid driver's licence (for the class of vehicle in which they are teaching someone how to drive) for at least four years and carry it with them - If the supervisor has have a 'C' class licence with an 'A' condition (automatic vehicle) they cannot supervise a learner driver in a manual vehicle.
+A supervisor must: - sit in the front passenger seat ensure the vehicle they are supervising in is licensed, roadworthy and has L plates displayed at all times - be aware of the rules for learner drivers (includes L and P platers) stay alert and stay off their mobile phone - not have a blood alcohol concentration of, or above, 0.05 or be drinking a beverage containing alcohol when supervising.
+If the supervisor is subject to a zero BAC limit when driving, they will also be subject to a zero BAC when supervising a learner driver. - 2.
+It also helps if the supervising driver is: - a safe and competent driver - able to communicate information and instructions clearly.